-Soil requirements: Fertile, well-drained, sandy or loamy soil with a pH around 6.5.
+Soil Requirements: Fertile, well-drained, sandy, or loamy soil with a pH around 6.5.

-Let’s say you’re one of the lucky ones that gets to work from home and during a crisp fall afternoon, you see some mums in your backyard that are just begging to be part of your indoor floral arrangement… don’t do it!
+Let’s say you’re one of the lucky ones that get to work from home, and during a crisp fall afternoon, you see some mums in your backyard that are just begging to be part of your indoor floral arrangement… don’t do it!
 We know it’s tough to resist, but the best time for you to cut mums is in the early morning or late evening because the flowers will be fully hydrated.
 Cut mums just before the buds are fully open, as these flowers last longer than those already in full bloom.
 Using a sharp knife or shears, cut the stems a little longer than necessary to allow for recutting.
 Don’t use dull tools, which tear the tissue of the stem and shorten the life of the flowers.
 To prevent wilting, place the cut flowers in a bucket of warm water immediately.

 Next, you want to make sure to condition your fresh blooms.
 Not sure what that means?
 It’s actually a way to prepare the stems to be fully hydrated before you arrange them.
 Fill a bucket with warm water, with the amount of water being about halfway up the stems.
-Put some flower food in the bucket, and then place each stem, one at a time, under running water and cut about an inch off the bottom at an angle, then place the stem into the bucket.
-Make sure to remove any leaves that might be touching the water at this point, because if not, they will spoil the water and your mums won’t last nearly as long.
+Put some flower food in the bucket, then place each stem, one at a time, under running water and cut about an inch off the bottom at an angle, then place the stem into the bucket.
+Make sure to remove any leaves that might be touching the water at this point, because if not, they will spoil the water, and your mums won’t last nearly as long.

 When the stems are conditioned, place the mums in a clean vase and display them in a cool room away from drafty doors and windows, as well as hot spots, such as heating vents or sunny windows.
-Don’t place the arrangement on a television set of other electrical appliances.
+Don’t place the arrangement on a TV set of other electrical appliances.
 Continue to add preservative to the water in the vase.
 Mums last longer if you store them in a cold room at night or when you aren’t home.
 Make sure the room is warmer than 35 degrees Fahrenheit.
 Replenish the water daily to maintain the same water level and replace the water if it looks cloudy.